macrocosm-os/folding/documentation/background.md

     <img src="../assets/8emf_pdb_loss.gif" alt="Alt Folded-protein" width="500" height="350">
 </div>

-When the simulations finally converge (ΔE/t < threshold), they produce the form of the proteins as they are observed in real physical contexts, and this form gives rise to their biological function.
+When simulation reach convergence (ΔE/t < threshold), they obtain the structural form of proteins as they are observed in real physical environments, and this form gives rise to their biological function.
 Thus, the miners provide utility by preparing ready-for-study proteins on demand.
 An example of such a protein is shown below.

 <div align="center">
     <img src="../assets/8emf_pdb_protein.gif" alt="Alt Folded-protein" width="600" height="500">